enjaku4/rabarber/README.md

 The `when_unauthorized` method can be overridden in any controller to provide controller-specific unauthorized access handling.

-## Multi-tenancy / Context
+## Context / Multi-tenancy

+Rabarber supports multi-tenancy through its context feature.
 All Rabarber methods accept a `context` parameter, allowing you to work with roles within specific scopes.
 By default, context is `nil`, meaning roles are global.
 Context can also be an instance of an `ActiveRecord` model or a class.

+For example, in a project management app, you might want users to have different roles in different projects - someone could be an `owner` in one project but just a `member` in another.

 ### Contextual Role Assignment And Queries